Daniel-Warner-X/design-with-cursor-quickstart/quickstart.md

 ---

-### 1. Setup your project
+### Setup your project

 This step is sounds harder than it actually is.
 All you are doing is setting up some files and folders to keep your project organized and Cursor on point.
 Cursor is used to operating in a developement environment so you have to have something like that to make it feel at home.

-How to do that:

-- Create a project folder
+1. Create a project folder
-- Navigate to your project folder and run `git init` to start version control
+2. Navigate to your project folder and run `git init` to start version control
-- Create a README file and paste in the instructions that Gemini created for running your project locally.
+3. Create a README file and paste in the instructions that Gemini created for running your project locally.
-- Create a product-requirements.md file.
+4. Create a product-requirements.md file.
 This file should contain your project description.
 It is possible to get really fancy with this, but a good place to start is by pasting in the Jira story you are working on or the text from a prompt that worked really well for you in Gemini.
-- Create a design_path.md file serve as your design decision log.
+5. Create a design_path.md file serve as your design decision log.
 This helps maintain context between sessions, and can help you recover is the process comes off the rails.
-- copy your code from Gemini into a local file.
+6. Copy your code from Gemini into a local file.

 Your project should look something like this:

 <img width="389" alt="image" src="https://github.com/user-attachments/assets/962a22e1-e127-4d35-a20e-6ea3d8c653c0" />

-- Open your README file in Cursor.
+7. Open your README file in Cursor.
 Paste in your setup instructions if they are not already there.
-- Use `CMD+L` to open the Cursor chat and check that it is using the README as context.
+8. Use `CMD+L` to open the Cursor chat and check that it is using the README as context.
-- Use `CMD+I` to put Cursor into agent mode.
+9. Use `CMD+I` to put Cursor into agent mode.

 ![cursor-elements](https://github.com/user-attachments/assets/f5ab9aa3-7da3-42ee-aabd-8d29a97fe12b)

-- Ask Cursor to help you set up the project and run it locally.
+10. Ask Cursor to help you set up the project and run it locally.

 <img width="587" alt="image" src="https://github.com/user-attachments/assets/158e85f9-c35f-4240-a67b-0aa22d88d7d4" />